dechamps/FlexASIO/CONFIGURATION.md

 **Note:** even if the ASIO Host Application only decides to use a subset of the available channels, the hardware audio device will still be opened with the number of channels configured here.
 In other words, the host application has no control over the hardware channel configuration.
+The only exception is if the application does not request any input channels, or any output channels; in this case the input or output device (respectively) won't be opened at all.

 If the requested channel count doesn't match what the audio device is configured for, the resulting behaviour depends on the backend.
 Some backends will accept